Charulatha1997/Youtube_DataHarvesting_Warehousing/README.md

 * Migrate the retrieved data to your MySQL database.
 * Execute predefined SQL queries to analyze the migrated data.

+## Dependencies

-The project requires Python 3.7+ and the following libraries:
+The `requirements.txt` file contains the following dependencies: google-api-python-client==2.86.0 pandas==1.5.3

-google-api-python-client==2.86.0
-pandas==1.5.3
 SQLAlchemy==2.0.15
 mysql-connector-python==8.0.33
 streamlit==1.22.0
 python-dotenv==1.0.0

-These dependencies are listed in the requirements.txt file.
+To install these dependencies, run: pip install -r requirements.txt

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.